 Education & Professional Activities

-Rita holds both a Master’s degree and PhD from the Counseling and Student Personnel Psychology program at the University of Minnesota.
+Rita is a Licensed Psychologist in Minnesota and holds both a Master’s degree and PhD from the Counseling and Student Personnel Psychology program at the University of Minnesota.
 In addition to her training through an APA accredited doctoral program, Rita completed an APA accredited predoctoral internship with Student Counseling Services at the University of Minnesota.
+Dr. Sandidge’s post-doctoral fellowship focused on sexual health and gender under the supervision of Tera Jansen, PsyD, LP, CST.
 Rita has additional experience in forensic settings with a wide variety of age ranges and counseling concerns, and has been providing mental health services for over a decade.
-Rita is trained in clinical supervision and has held adjunct faculty positions at a local university.
+Rita is trained in clinical supervision and holds an adjunct faculty position at a local university.

 Career Counseling & Assessment

 Trauma including historical, generational, and institutional trauma

 Exploring therapy as a useful resource